ZimboSebastiao/exemplo-modelagem-de-dados/comandos-crud-sql.md

 ```

-### Nome do produto, nome do fabricante, ordenados pelo nome do produto
+### Nome do produto, nome do fabricante, ordenados pelo nome do produto eo preço do produto

 ```sql
 SELECT